Summer Intensive 2018

-Maple Leaf School of Russian Ballet’s Summer Intensive 2017 is the perfect opportunity to advance the technical and artistic needs of dance students to the next level.
+Maple Leaf School of Russian Ballet’s Summer Intensive 2018 is the perfect program for dance students wishing to advance their technical and artistic training to the next level.
+Students will have the unprecedented opportunity to learn from world renowned dancers and instructors from Europe, South America, and the United States.

-Maple Leaf School of Russian Ballet's Summer Intensive Program is a challenging and demanding, full-time training program which focuses on improving technique and artistry in ballet while exploring different aspects of dance.
-The Program starts on Monday, July 3rd and concludes with the "Celebration" performance on Saturday, July 29th.
+Maple Leaf School of Russian Ballet's Summer Intensive Program is challenging and demanding, and a full-time training program which focuses on improving technique and artistry in classical ballet while exploring different aspects of dance.
+The Program starts on Monday, July 2nd and concludes with the "Celebration" performance on Saturday, July 28th.

 The Summer Intensive is offered through two levels: the Junior program for students ages 11 to 13, and the Senior program for students ages 14 and older.
 Classes will include, but are not limited to, Ballet technique - including Vaganova technique, Classical Repertoire, Variations, Character, Pas de Deux, Body Conditioning, Contemporary, and choreographic workshop where Modern (Graham) and ballet techniques are used for creating unique pieces of choreography.
 Students may also be grouped by ability, experience and potential within the two levels.
 Classes offered will vary by age and ability.